-If they used a defective mesh, the number of infections can increase.
-Defective surgical mesh also can lead to chronic pain and a reduced quality of life for patients.
+If they used a defective mesh, the number of infections could increase.
+The defective surgical mesh also can lead to chronic pain and reduced quality of life for patients.

 When companies discover an issue with their mesh, they recall it.
 While this helps prevent new patients from being put at risk, it does nothing to help those already suffering.
 If you had a hernia repair procedure that used defective mesh, you could receive compensation.

 Console and Associates has 25 years of experience handling personal injury claims.
 Over that time, we’ve worked with law firms across the country, including those that handle defective hernia mesh claims.
 If we cannot handle a claim, our goal is to connect you with an experienced attorney who can.
 If you suffered as a result of a defective mesh, call today.
 We’ll ask you a few questions so that we can put you in touch with the right attorney.